Who We Are

 Meet the Creative Team

-Roswell Arts Fund Staff and Consultants
+Roswell Arts Fund Staff

 Elan comes from the public art, festival, and experiential worlds.
 For the last 10 years, he has been building art experiences for guests in both the public and private realms.
 He has seen, firsthand, the effect public art can have on economic development, quality of life, and culture.
 He believes Roswell is home to some of the most beautiful natural landscapes, trails, and history, and is eager to see public art connect these great assets in the coming years.